 Join Eric Wing for an in-depth discussion in this video Adding in schedules, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

-- We've done all of the hard work,…so let's let AutoCAD MEP reap the benefits.…I'm talking about using the smart information…to populate a schedule.…Since we've gone through the trouble of tagging everything,…we can now use a default schedule to display the information…in an organized manner.…By selecting a device schedule from our menu,…we will bring it into the drawing.…We will do this by first, selecting the correct schedule.…Then we'll select all of our devices by windowing them…when prompted.…
+- [Instructor] We've done all of the hard work…so let's let AutoCAD MEP reap the benefits.…I'm talking about using the smart information…to populate a schedule.…Since we've gone through the trouble of tagging everything,…we can now use a default schedule…to display the information in an organized manner.…By selecting a device schedule from our menu,…we will bring it into the drawing.…We will do this by first selecting the correct schedule.…Then we'll select all of our devices…by windowing them when prompted.…

-Lastly, we'll place the schedule off to the side…where we can cut a view port in paper space…and display it.…So let's get started by jumping into AutoCAD MEP.…Into our schedules drawing.…First thing I wanna do is go up to the Home tab.…Now let's go down to the Annotation panel,…and notice that there's a little schedule icon.…Click the little drop down next to it…and select Device Schedule.…What I wanna do now is let's pick a window…around this area where our devices are.…
+Lastly, we'll place the schedule off to the side…where we can cut a view port in paper space and display it.…So let's get started by jumping into AutoCAD MEP…into our Schedules drawing.…First thing I want to do is go to the Home tab.…Now let's go down to the Annotation panel.…And notice that there's a little schedule icon.…Click the little dropdown next to it…and select Device Schedule.…What I want to do now is let's pick a window…around this area where our devices are.…

 - Externally referencing architecture

 - Creating sections

 - Merging and refreshing sections

 Migrating from AutoCAD to Revitwith Paul F. Aubin2h 18m Intermediate

 AutoCAD: 3D Architectural Modeling (2014)with Scott Onstott3h 12m Intermediate